adhishagc/100-resources-how-to-refresh-refuel-and-energize-daily/README.md

-# 100 Resources on how to Refresh, Refuel and Energize your self
+# 100 Resources on how to Recharge your self. :books:
 I will be sharing 100 resources on how to refresh, refuel and energize your self on a daily basis.

 ## Top 100